zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/creating-a-node.md

 # Creating a Node

-As more and more wiki pages are created in a single DXP site, creating multiple wiki nodes often provides a loose structure to arrange your wiki pages accordingly.
-For example, users can create a node for particular subject matter (astronomy).
+As more wiki pages are created in a single DXP site, creating additional wiki nodes can provide a loose structure to organize your wiki pages accordingly.
+Users can create a nodes to segment articles that cover different topics.

 Only authenticated users with the [requisite permissions](./wiki-permissions.md) (at minimum, _Add Node_ and _Permissions_) can create a node.
 To learn more about DXP Roles and Permissions in general, see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions).